dinob0t/ga_project_01/README.md

 * 5_hists_by_reviewer_number.png - 5 Histograms showing how the scores recorded by 1-5+ reviewers differ from the global distribution of Google Places Scores.

-* all_score_hist.png - A histogram of the full distribution of Google Places scores.
+* all_score_hist.png - A histogram of the full distribution of official Google Places scores.

 * coffee_data.ipynb - IPython Notebook to generate some plots from the data and to analyse results.